karnagge/codechico/CONTRIBUTING.md

 ## Feature Requests

 For net-new functionality, start with a design conversation.
-Open an issue describing the problem, your proposed approach (optional), and why it belongs in OpenCode.
+Open an issue describing the problem, your proposed approach (optional), and why it belongs in CodeChico.
 The core team will help decide whether it should move forward; please wait for that approval instead of opening a feature PR directly.